Ljubo Čupić: Biography

 During the 1930s, he moved to Nikšić, where he finished high school.
 He studied law at the University of Belgrade, and joined the League of Communists of Yugoslavia in 1940.

 After the invasion of Yugoslavia he returned to Nikšić and participated in the preparation of the uprising.
 In July 1941, he fled from the Nazi-occupied city and joined the Partisan division "Đuro Đaković", formed by communists and SKOJ members who had also escaped from Nikšić.

 As a commissioner of the Partisan movement in Nikšić, he was captured by Chetniks in April 1942, after a battle on Kablena Glavica near Nikšić.
 He was tortured in prison and was subject to a public trial by the ad hoc court composed by the Chetniks.
 He was sentenced to death and executed by firing squad.
 Before his public execution he cheered his friends and the people who were forced to witness the event.
 Among his last word was the slogan "Long live the glorious Communist Party."

 Legacy

 He was posthumously declared a people's hero by decree of the Yugoslav President Josip Broz Tito on 10 July 1953.

 In memory of Ljubo Čupić, a street in Zagorič, a neighborhood of Podgorica, has been named after him.

+In 2018, a statue dedicated to him was revealed in his hometown of Nikšić.